-QQI is participating in VISKA, Visible Skills of Adults, an Erasmus+ Key Action 3 Policy Experimentation and Innovation project in collaboration with partners in Norway, Iceland and Belgium Flanders.
-See our information leaflet:
+QQI is participating in VISKA, Visible Skills of Adults, an Erasmus+ Key Action 3 Policy Experimentation and Innovation project in collaboration with partners in Norway, Iceland and Belgium, Flanders.
+See our information leaflet.

 The project examines some impacts for policy at national and EU level as it makes the skills of people who have low levels of qualifications visible through RPL processes in the context of field trials in three countries.
-Client groups include people who may be unemployed /have experienced disadvantage, be migrants or refugees.
-The consortia are exploring many questions, for example, if RPL is more holistic and looks at transversal rather than just specific skills, will it improve progression outcomes for people and if so how, under what conditions, and what are the implications for policy?
+Client groups include people who may be unemployed or have experienced disadvantage, be migrants or refugees.
+The consortia are exploring many questions, for example, if RPL is more holistic and looks at transversal rather than just specific skills, will it improve progression outcomes for people and if so, how, under what conditions, and what are the implications for policy?

-In May 2018, CIT as the research partner for VISKA competed the Literature Review and Country Needs Analysis, an overview of the current discourse of RPL (VPL within the project) at EU level and provided a basis for consideration of principles for RPL within each of the four countries.
-A detailed ‘as is’ was completed for each country, which for Ireland, now looking back, reveals progress even since VISKA began.
+Camilla Alfsen from Skills Norway, the project lead, presented the VISKA project at the VPL Biennale in Berlin, May 2019.CIT as the research partner for VISKA completed the Literature Review and Country Needs Analysis, an overview of the current discourse of RPL (VPL within the project) at EU level and provided a basis for consideration of principles for RPL within each of the four countries.
+A detailed ‘as is’ was completed for each country, which for Ireland looking back, now underlines progress in the implementation of RPL in VET.
 The study reveals a preliminary insight into potential policy impacts for the planned work under VISKA.
 Read more.

-Sign up to get our ezine here
+Sign up to get our ezine here.